About the Duathlon Race Series

 Current Duathlon Series Rankings

-Click here to download the current 2016 Duathlon Race Series Rankings PDF.
+Click here to download the final 2016 Duathlon Race Series Rankings PDF.

 Click here to download the final 2015 Duathlon Race Series Rankings PDF.